Food insecurity and famine in South Sudan: Background

 Oil and gas concessions in Sudan, 2004.
 Block 5A lies in the central part of Unity State.

+Famine globally

-South Sudan suffered the 1998 Sudan famine before its independence, but no famine had been formally declared anywhere in the world during the six years prior to 2017.
-There are currently warnings of imminent famine in Yemen, Somalia, and the northeastern part of Nigeria, but the formal declaration requires that the following criteria be met:
+No famine had been formally declared anywhere in the world during the six years prior to 2017.
+That year there were warnings of imminent famine in Yemen, Somalia, and the northeastern part of Nigeria, but the formal declaration requires that the following criteria be met: